EDAPS: Enhanced Domain-Adaptive Panoptic Segmentation: Experiments

+First, we compare our EDAPS with the state-of-the-art methods for panoptic segmentation UDA on SYNTHIA $\rightarrow$ Cityscapes (Tab.~\ref{table:s2c_pq}), SYNTHIA $\rightarrow$ Mapillary (Tab.~\ref{table:s2m_pq}), Cityscapes $\rightarrow$ Foggy Cityscapes, and Cityscapes $\rightarrow$ Mapillary Vistas (Tab.~\ref{tab:results_on_new_uda_benchmarks}).
+It can be seen that EDAPS consistently outperforms previous methods with a large margin in all aggregated metrics (mSQ, mRQ, mPQ).
+Specifically, EDAPS improves the mPQ from 34.2 to 41.2 on SYNTHIA $\rightarrow$ Cityscapes and from 21.3 to 36.6 SYNTHIA $\rightarrow$ Mapillary, which is a respective improvement of remarkable 20\% and 72\% over previous works.
+Tab.~\ref{table:s2c_pq} shows that EDAPS significantly improves both the recognition (+9.3 mRQ) as well as the segmentation quality (+5.8 mSQ) over previous SOTA.
+Both can be also observed qualitatively in Fig.~\ref{fig:qualitatives}.
+EDAPS particularly improves the performance of classes that previous methods struggled with, such as wall, pole, traffic light, traffic sign, person, rider on Cityscapes (Tab.~\ref{table:s2c_pq}), and road, sidewalk, building, wall, pole, traffic light, traffic sign, vegetation, sky, bus on Mapillary (Tab.~\ref{table:s2m_pq}).
+Additional benchmarks for other domain gaps are presented in Tab.~\ref{tab:results_on_new_uda_benchmarks}.
+EDAPS also improves the SOTA on Cityscapes {$\rightarrow$} Foggy Cityscapes and Cityscapes {$\rightarrow$} Mapillary Vistas with respective improvements of 47\% and 23\% over UniDAPS and CVRN with fewer parameters and faster inference speed (Tab.~\ref{tab:efficiency}).
 As the different panoptic UDA methods resort to different network architectures, it has to be considered that they have a varying inherent capability to learn panoptic segmentation.
 Therefore, we compare both the UDA performance and the supervised performance (as indicators of the capability of a network architecture in Tab.~\ref{tab:relative_uda}.
 Further, we normalize the UDA performance by the supervised performance ($\text{mPQ}_\text{Rel}$) for a more fair comparison.
 It can be seen that even though UniDAPS uses a more powerful network than CVRN, as indicated by the higher supervised performance, this does not translate well to UDA performance.
 Therefore, UniDAPS has a significantly lower relative UDA performance than CVRN.
 The lower relative performance of UniDAPS could be caused by the additional transformer encoder-decoder architecture added to the backbone, which is not pre-trained on ImageNet and might overfit to the source domain more easily.
 In contrast, our method can increase the relative UDA performance alongside with the best UDA and the best supervised performance.
 This means that EDAPS can effectively narrow the domain gap to supervised learning.

 \begingroup \endgroup